Mike Yeager

 Mike Yeager (born May 18, 1977) is an American football coach.
-He is the special teams coordinator at Chattanooga.
+He is the defensive coordinator at Chattanooga.
 Yeager served as the head football coach at Carthage College in Kenosha, Wisconsin from 2012 to 2017.
 He has held that position after taking over with three games remaining in the 2012 season and was retained as head coach for the next season.
 Before being named head coach at Carthage, Yeager was assistant coach and defensive coordinator for the program.